antomuli/Insta_Lite/README.md

 ## Description
-Instalite is a social web application that allows users to upload their photos and see other user's photos.
-Visit the live site on `/`
+Insta_Lite is a photo sharing app which allows users to assign filters to photos and share them with followers. ...
+Insta_Liters can sync their photo sharing to other social networks, so Instagram photos can be posted directly to Facebook, Tumblr, Twitter, Flickr, and Foursquare..
+Visit the live site on ` https://immense-ravine-09970.herokuapp.com//`

 ## Author